Standards, Data Models and Ontologies

 File formats and metadata standards for biological microscopy and bioimaging data.

-• OME File Formats covers the two OME file formats: OME-TIFF for archival use and OME-Zarr for cloud-native large datasets.
+• OME File Formats are the OME microscopy formats: OME-TIFF for archival use and OME-Zarr for cloud-native datasets.

 • REMBI (Recommended Metadata for Biological Images) is the community metadata framework for bioimaging datasets.

-• SWC is a widely adopted format for three-dimensional neuronal and glial morphology reconstructions, endorsed by INCF in 2024.
+• SWC is a format for three-dimensional neuronal and glial morphology reconstructions.

 Neurophysiology